IvySdk/cocos2d-x/README.md

 ![add src](assets/risesdk-cocos-f91ad.png)

 ## 3, ADs
+This module will make these things done:
+* show banner
+* close banner
+* show full screen ad
+* make the player to share the game to his friends
+* let the player to give your game a 5-star-rating
+* track the player's behaviors for analytics

 call these functions when you want
 ```c++
 //show pass level full screen ad when you want